SimonDedman/movegroup/README.md

 to a satellite (‘Smart Position Only Tag’ or SPOT), which depends on the animal’s behaviour, or tag-equipped aquatic animals leaving a fixed acoustic receiver array, or a tag’s line of sight with a satellite being obstructed by physical structures, etc.).
+However, the movement across Brownian bridges is assumed to be diffusive, which means that the movement between consecutive locations is equally likely to happen is all directions.
+This assumption has been challenged as animal movement likely contains directional bias and consequently, Kranstauber et al. (2014), introduced dynamic Bivariate Gaussian Bridges (dBGB), where the diffusion between two locations, i.e. the Brownian variance estimate, is split into two directions: one aligned with the direction towards the next location and one orthogonal to it.
+Thus, dBGBs may provide a more accurate method to capture directional correlation in movement, which may improve the quantification of UDs via estimating movement anisotropies.

-The dBBMM is calculated using the ‘move’ package.
+The dBBMM and the dBGB are calculated using the ‘move’ package.
 While this package is great for calculating UDs, the package can only calculate a model and output a UD for a single individual.
-Grouping individuals together to create a group-level/aggregated UD is not realistic, because the brownian.bridge.dyn() function requires a chronological movement path as input; grouping multiple individuals together would imply that individuals can teleport.
+Grouping individuals together to create a group-level/aggregated UD is not realistic, because the brownian.bridge.dyn() and dynBGB() functions require a chronological movement path as input; grouping multiple individuals together would imply that individuals can teleport.
 This package that builds on the move package by being able to handle multiple individuals simultaneously, and aggregates individual UDs in a single group-level UD, offering significant advancements in the investigation of group-/population level space use estimation of telemetered animals.
 Of additional benefit is the ability to incorporate heterogeneous survey design e.g. unbalanced numbers of receivers across multiple arrays.
 All functions are designed to maximally automate the typical methodological pipeline, offloading the workload and technical skill required to (e.g.) scale and reproject multiple movement tracks to an optimal shared projection and extent, and plot output maps containing various disparate elements.

 We strongly recommend that you download papers: